 1 can (14-1/2 oz.) of Italian-style diced tomatoes

 1 onion – diced (optional)

 2 cups spaghetti sauce (reserve 1 cup for topping)

 Heat the oven to 375°F. Mix ingredients together except for 1 cup of spaghetti sauce and the mozzarella cheese.
 Mix it so that it sticks together well.

 Spray a 9″ x 13″ baking dish with cooking spray.
 Shape the meatloaf mixture into a loaf and place it into the baking dish and perfect the form a little more.
 You don’t want it to be lopsided or uneven.

 Bake the meatloaf for 50 minutes or until it reaches a temperature of 160ºF.
 Then spoon 1/2 cup of spaghetti sauce over each loaf.
 Then sprinkle it with mozzarella cheese and bake it for another 5 minutes or until the cheese has melted.

 For those of you with more patience than me, you can use the jumbo cupcake tins or a jumbo muffin pan and make mini Italian meatloaves.

 You can freeze the Italian Deer Meatloaf (mini or regular) for later use, with a vacuum sealer or a good quality freezer bag.
 This really helps when you need dinner in a hurry or you’re like me and don’t want to cook–not that I’m looking for ways to be lazy, but if it helps me accomplish that–YAY!!!

-- It might be too high in saturated fat and sodium, especially for those that are on special diets.
-See my tips for making this a more diet-friendly recipe.
+It might be too high in saturated fat and sodium, especially for those that are on special diets.

 Italian Deer Meatloaf Nutrition Facts